Trade Forex Trading

 There are 3 types of charts

-Line Chart - this charting techniques draws and plots a continuous line which connects the closing prices.
-For example if a trader is using the 5 minutes chart then this line chart will plot a continuous line that joins the closing prices of the market after every 5 minutes.
+Line Chart, which plots a continuous line that connects the closing values, is the methodology behind this charting technique.
+As an illustration, if one is using the 5 Minutes chart, this line chart will represent a continuous line that connects the market's closing prices every five minutes.

 Bar Chart - This chart uses bars to display price moves, & plots O H C L - Opening price, High, Low, & Closing price for that period, for example if the period used is 5 minutes, the bar will represent the price data and the OHCL points for the 5 minutes.